ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 _The key thing to note...TBC [information to be added about running singularity as the target of mpirun/mpiexec and some info about using the libs inside the container and the daemon outside]_

 --------------------

+> ## Investigate code performance when building an image on a local system and running on a cluster
+>
+> If you'd like to get an idea of the differences in performance between the code within your Singularity image and the same code build natively on the target HPC platform, try building the OSU benchmarks locally on the cluster and then running the same benchmark(s) that you ran via the singularity container.
+Have a look at the outputs to get an idea of whether there is a performance difference and how significant it is.
+>
+> What do you see?
+>
+> > ## Discussion
+> > It's likely that you'll find that performance is significantly better with the version of the code built directly on the HPC platform.
+> >
+> > How big is the performance difference between the two builds of the code?
+> >
+> {: .solution}
+{: .challenge}

+If performance is an issue for you then you are advised to take a look at using the _[bind model](https://sylabs.io/guides/3.5/user-guide/mpi.html#bind-model)_ for building/running MPI applications through Singualarity.

 ## Notes